FreDiabetics/xDrip--Tasker-Tizen-Watchface-Integration/README.md

 and copy and paste it path: InternalStorage/BeautifulWatches/watches Then open Watchmake and navigate to My Watches.
 Sync it to your watch and e Voila :)

-You welcome to follow me and give me a download ;) If you follow me your never gonna pass a new CGM Watchface.
+You welcome to follow me on https://getwatchmaker.com/user/Bkd6tbYxr If you follow me your never gonna pass a new CGM Watchface.
 Every wacthface will be free of cost.
 Not only now.
 Everytime in future.

 have fun with running on it :)